Surrey Heath Group

 Unless otherwise stated in a walk's description dogs, other than registered assistance dogs, are not permitted on our walks.
-If you would like to walk with a registered assistance dog, please get in touch with the walk leader in advance in order to discuss the terrain and thus enable you to make an informed decision as to whether the route is suitable for you.
+If you would like to walk with a registered assistance dog, please get in touch with the walk leader in advance in order to discuss the details of the walk and thus enable you to make an informed decision as to whether the route is suitable for you and your assistance dog.

 © copyright Surrey Heath Ramblers